-Parents are encouraged to speak with physicians in order to setup a medication schedule that eliminates the need for medication during school hours.
+Parents/guardians are encouraged to speak with physicians in order to setup a medication schedule that eliminates the need for medication during school hours.

 Medication can be administered by the school nurse under the following conditions: Completion of an "Authorization for Medication During School Hours" form by the prescribing physician.
-Forms are available in the school office and on the district web site at www.slsd.org/documents.cfm.
-Click on 'Nurse/Health' and then 'Health.'
-Parent and physician signatures are required on the form.
+Forms are available in the school office and on the district web site at http://pa02209662.schoolwires.net/cms/lib/PA02209662/Centricity/Shared/Health/medication inschoolform.pdf.
+Parent/guardian and physician signatures are required on the form.
 A single dose of medication must arrive in the original container and be delivered to the health room staff by a parent/guardian.

-\Parents or guardians may also personally come to school to administer medication as an alternative to completing the "Authorization for Medication During School Hours" form.
+Parents or guardians may also personally come to school to administer medication as an alternative to completing the "Authorization for Medication During School Hours" form.